isa7y/isa7y/README.md

 ➦ tenho 7 anos

-➦ estou no 2 ano do fundamental
+➦ estou no 2 ano do funamental

  <a href="https://github.com/isa7y">